jakglewis/jaklewis.com/_pages/index.md

 **Data advisory** - Building strategies for funds ready to move from manual to systematic deal flow.

 **Infrastructure upgrades** - Better databases, knowledge management, and processes.

 ***
+## How I work

+We agree on deliverables and success criteria upfront.

+1-4 week sprints with weekly deliverables.
+Everything I build integrates with your existing tools and transfers to your team.
+No lock-in.

+***